 Students are expected to be in good artistic and academic standing to receive departmental scholarship or other financial support.
 Artistic Probation will put a student's departmental support in jeopardy.
-See Artistic Probation in Artistic and Academic Evaluation.
-(See pages 22-26)
+See Artistic Probation in Artistic and Academic Evaluation which are listed in this handbook.

-EMAIL AND MAILBOXES:
+EMAIL:

-ALL students are responsible for ALL information shared via their Rutgers-issued email ALL the time.
+ALL students are responsible for ALL information shared via their Rutgers ScarletMail email account.
+ALL the time.
 You will receive a good deal of University, Departmental and Production information via this email.
 There are no excuses for being unaware of Departmental and Production information.
-All students also have mailboxes in the hallway outside Main Departmental Offices (Walters Hall, second floor), and are responsible for all information deposited in mailboxes all the time.
-Check your box weekly if not daily.